jaimebuelta/django-docker-template/README.md

 At the moment, the main docker-composer runs the main container with a developer configuration

-- service: Starts an http server serving the application.
-The application is server through uwsgi and nginx, and static files are cached through nginx.
+- server: Starts an http server serving the application.
+The application is served through uwsgi and nginx, and static files are cached through nginx.
           The service is available in http://localhost:8080/ when called through docker-compose.
           Please note that the container opens port 80.
   Once build, it can be used directly from the built container, though it need to connect to a valid db.
 A simple test can be done in

 ```
-    # Start the container djangodocker_service routing its port 80 to locahost:8080
+    # Start the container djangodocker_server routing its port 80 to locahost:8080
-    docker run -it --name test -p 8080:80 djangodocker_service
+    docker run -it --name test -p 8080:80 djangodocker_server
 ```
   The command option `-it` allows to stop the container hitting CTRL+C, as it connects to it, instead of having to use `docker stop test`.
 See [Docker documentation](https://docs.docker.com/engine/reference/commandline/run/#examples) for more details.